PaycheckCalculatorOnline logo

 Income Tax is Progressive; FICA is Flat

-Federal income tax uses seven brackets — higher income is taxed at higher rates.
-FICA is a flat percentage on all wages (within the Social Security cap).
-A $25,000 worker and a $100,000 worker both pay exactly 7.65% in FICA.
-Their federal income tax rates differ dramatically.
+Federal income tax applies higher rates as income rises — from 10% to 37% across seven brackets.
+FICA is a flat percentage.
+A $25,000 worker and a $100,000 worker both pay exactly 7.65% of their wages in FICA.
+Their federal income tax rates are completely different.

 Income Tax Is Reduced by Deductions; FICA Is Not

-Your $15,000 standard deduction, your 401(k) traditional contribution, your HSA contribution — none of these reduce FICA.
-You pay FICA on your gross wages before any of these deductions.
-This is why pre-tax 401(k) contributions still reduce income tax (which they do) but don't reduce Social Security and Medicare withholding.
+The $15,000 standard deduction, your traditional 401(k) contribution, your HSA deposit — none of these touch FICA.
+You pay Social Security and Medicare on your gross wages before any of those deductions come into play.
+This catches a lot of people off guard: pre-tax 401(k) contributions do reduce income tax (which is the main point of them), but they don't reduce your FICA bill at all.

 Income Tax Funds General Government; FICA Funds Specific Programs

-Federal income tax revenue goes into the general fund for all government spending.
-FICA taxes are earmarked: Social Security goes to the Old-Age and Survivors Insurance (OASI) Trust Fund and Disability Insurance (DI) Trust Fund; Medicare goes to the Hospital Insurance (HI) Trust Fund.
+Federal income tax revenue flows into the general fund — it funds everything from defense to highway construction to foreign aid.
+FICA taxes are earmarked by law: Social Security goes into the Old-Age and Survivors Insurance (OASI) Trust Fund and the Disability Insurance (DI) Trust Fund; Medicare goes into the Hospital Insurance (HI) Trust Fund.

 You Earn Benefits From FICA; Income Tax Has No Direct Return

-Your FICA contributions establish your entitlement to Social Security retirement benefits and Medicare coverage.
-Income tax payments confer no such direct benefit entitlement — they fund collective government services.
+This is the biggest difference in practical terms.
+Your FICA contributions establish your entitlement to Social Security retirement benefits (and disability benefits through SSDI) and Medicare coverage at 65.
+The more you earn and the longer you contribute, the larger your eventual benefit.
+Income tax payments confer no such individual benefit entitlement — they fund collective services.

 Tip

-FICA taxes appear on every paycheck regardless of deductions, credits, or filing status.
-For a $75,000 salary, you pay $5,738/year in FICA (Social Security + Medicare).
-Your employer matches this with another $5,738 — money you never see but that funds your future benefits.
+FICA taxes show up on every paycheck regardless of deductions, credits, or filing status.
+On a $75,000 salary, you pay $5,738/year in FICA (Social Security + Medicare).
+Your employer matches this with another $5,738 you never see — but that money funds your future Social Security and Medicare benefits.

 Frequently Asked Questions